-- 5.29 The provision of affordable homes is a key element of creating and maintaining balanced communities.
+- 5.28 The provision of affordable homes is a key element of creating and maintaining balanced communities.
 One of the key issues facing residents in the Borough is the unaffordability of homes to rent or to buy.
 As such, the delivery of homes that are affordable is a priority.
 The Government defines affordable homes as comprising social rent, affordable rented, and intermediate housing (such as shared ownership and rent to buy) provided to eligible households whose needs are not met by the open market.
 Social and affordable Rent homes are for those in affordable need on the Council's Housing Register.
-Affordable rent can be charged at up to 80% of market rent (inclusive of service charge) but, in order to ensure those rents are locally affordable they should not exceed the Local Housing Allowance. - 5.30 The Council's adopted Affordable Housing Strategy4 recognises that there is a need for approximately 3,500 affordable homes up until 2036.
-Therefore, the delivery of new affordable homes is vital part of the overall housing delivery in the Borough.
+Affordable rent can be charged at up to 80% of market rent (inclusive of service charge) but, in order to ensure those rents are locally affordable they should not exceed the Local Housing Allowance. - 5.29 The Council's Affordable Housing Background Paper (September 2022) recognises there is a need for at least 2,783 and possibly as many as 4,588 homes until 2037, due to a degree of uncertainty about the need that will arise during the plan period.
+The Council consider that the affordable housing need will fall at the lower end of this range for the reasons set out in paragraphs 3.43-3.46 of the Affordable Housing Background Paper (September 2022).
+Therefore, the delivery of new affordable homes is a vital part of the overall housing delivery in the Borough.
 Those in need of affordable housing will vary in terms of their circumstances such as income and overall housing choices available to them.
-Those waiting and eligible for social and affordable rent homes will typically have fewer housing choices and be in greatest need of assistance. - 5.31 Alongside considering the affordable housing need in the Borough, the Council also have to consider what is a reasonable and viable expectation on developers in terms of the percentage of dwellings that should be provided as affordable housing in a scheme.
+Those waiting and eligible for social and affordable rent homes will typically have fewer housing choices and be in greatest need of assistance.
+The Council will continue to keep the affordable housing need and supply positions under review and will consider it as a potential trigger for a review of the Plan if supply does not keep pace with the requirement. - 5.30 Alongside considering the affordable housing need in the Borough, the Council also have to consider what is a reasonable and viable expectation on developers in terms of the percentage of dwellings that should be provided as affordable housing in a scheme.
 The aim of the affordable housing policy is to deliver as many affordable homes as possible without compromising the overall housing delivery.
 This policy sets out how the Local Plan will ensure that new housing development meets the affordable housing need in the Borough.
-This includes securing a percentage of affordable housing on market-led schemes. - 5.32 The size and mix for affordable housing must reflect the local need.
-The Council publish and update (at least annually) the identified affordable housing needs by area of the Borough5.
+This includes securing a percentage of affordable housing on market-led schemes. - 5.31 The size and mix for affordable housing must reflect the local need.
+The Council publish and update (at least annually) the identified affordable housing needs by area of the Borough.
 The mix of affordable property sizes on individual schemes should closely reflect this need.
 It is recommended that any applicant seeks the early advice and engagement of the Council's Housing Strategy team to ensure that the developer is aware of the affordable housing size mix expectations in order to reflect local need.